5 Amazing Places to Virtually Tour in the Louisbourg Area

 1. The Fortress of Louisbourg National Historic Site

 This historic site featured one of, what would become, Canada’s most important turning points after the siege of 1758.
 Reconstruction of the historic site shows only 1/4 of the structures that were found within the Fortress.
 Tourists can experience musket and canon firings, an authentic menu from 18th century, rum tastings and can even be thrown into jail!
-While Parks Canada may be temporarily shut down you can still virtually visit all the historic buildings and features of the Fortress you would usually see but we can’t help with a virtual tasting of the rum!
+You can virtually explore the historic buildings and features of the Fortress, though we can’t help with a virtual tasting of the rum!

 2. Louisbourg Lighthouse Trail